nikhil21268/bookbot/README.md

 A simple code that computes character frequency for a text document.

-Nothing fancy, just for some Git practice.
+Nothing fancy, did it for practicing Git.